muratsplat/highLevelStat/README.md

 [![Build Status](https://travis-ci.org/MURATSPLAT/highLevelStat.svg)](https://travis-ci.org/MURATSPLAT/highLevelStat)

-A basic library that gets system the percent of cpu(s) usage
+A basic Go Package that gets system the percent of cpu(s) usage on only Gnu/Linux Os.

 I'm new in Go Language and this library is my first library in go.
 I want to improve my go skils by writing go code more and more.

 The package is high level to access  the information of system status.

+Probably I will not support the package at long term support.

 It likes this: